SAP/ui5-tooling/rfcs/0007-properties-file-encoding.md

 Currently the properties files are mostly encoded in ISO-8859-1 (which is used by most existing SAP server platforms).
 By default the files are served as UTF-8 by the `ui5-server`.
 This will lead to the problem that special characters are not displayed correctly because they are read using UTF-8 encoding.
 The user wants to be able to use properties files with ISO-8859-1 encoding.
-Additionally the user wants have the option to specify UTF-8 encoding if the properties file contain special characters.
+Additionally the user wants have the option to specify UTF-8 encoding e.g. if a properties file contains special characters which are not present in ISO-8859-1.

 ## Detailed design